skypilot-org/skypilot/docs/source/_gallery_original/index.rst

 AI Gallery is a collection of popular AI frameworks, LLM models, and Tutorials.
-It aims to speed up the evolution of AI by providing a simple way to package and share all stages of AI using the simple interface of SkyPilot.
+It aims to speed up the evolution of AI by providing a simple way to **package**, **share**, and **distribute** AI using the simple interface of SkyPilot.
-Readers can directly take the YAML files and use them to run AI on their own infrastructure.
+Readers can directly take the YAML files and use them to run AI on their own infrastructure, such as clouds or Kubernetes.

 Contents